zepryspet/CPtoPanVPN/README.md

 2. Dowload the script into the same folder as the object.
 > https://github.com/zepryspet/CPtoPanVPN/blob/master/cp-vpns.py

+3. Modify the external the following variables in the script to fit your external interface in the palo alto firewall.
+>#Variables to modify#
+>Ext_IF = 'ethernet1/1' #External interface to setup the VPNs,
+>Ext_IF_Netmask = '24'	#External interface IP address netmask to setup the VPNs,

-3. Execute the script Either double click on it or from the cmd.
+4. Execute the script Either double click on it or from the cmd.

-4. The set commands will be generated within the same folder in the following 2 documents:
+5. The set commands will be generated within the same folder in the following 2 documents:
 > set_crypto.txt
 > set_gateways.txt
 ___